 Nobody owns the Ethereum network or protocol, meaning ether can be used by any party, and could become a universal currency like woolongs.

-Despite the Ethereum network being distributed and publically accessible, and its unit of currency being digital, the number of ether that will be generated is pre-defined, and cannot be changed.
+Despite the Ethereum network being distributed and publicly accessible, and its unit of currency being digital, the number of ether that will be generated is pre-defined, and cannot be changed.

 The Ethereum network has no central authority.
 Peers on the global network create the payment transfer processor that is Ethereum.